Other considerations v5.6

 Synchronize server clocks using NTP or other solutions.

-Clock synchronization isn't critical to performance, as is the case with some other solutions.
+Clock synchronization isn't critical to performance, as it is with some other solutions.
 Clock skew can affect origin conflict detection, though EDB Postgres Distributed provides controls to report and manage any skew that exists.
 EDB Postgres Distributed also provides row-version conflict detection, as described in Conflict detection.